*We were kindly given two x 72 hour I Amsterdam Cards for the purpose of this review*

 Where to collect your card

 We collected our card from the I Amsterdam office which is located at Schipol airport.
 There is also an office at Stationsplein.
+You can also find out more information and how to order your Amsterdam Pass online by visiting Vacation Pass.

 Is the I Amsterdam card worth it